deepmodeling/tbplas/doc/source/index.rst

 capable of solving models with billions of orbitals on computers with moderate hardware.

 See :ref:`features` for a summary of the features, or have look at the :ref:`gallery` for demonstrations.
-If you are interested, the source code is can be downloaded from `this link <https://yuan.whu.edu.cn/tbplas/>`_.
-Try installing TBPLaS with the instructions at :doc:`install` and start learning the code following the :doc:`tutorial/index`.
+If you are interested, you can :ref:`get_src`, :doc:`install` it and start learning following the :doc:`tutorial/index`.

 .. toctree::